ilungj/ilungj.github.io/essays/hidden-gem.md

 <h2>JavaScript is like a hidden gem</h2>

-I would like to rectify my initial statement about JavaScript being only good for making websites.
-JavaScript is good for making websites and good for doing everything else.
 Some people (like me) may be cautious about learning JavaScript in the beginnning because of prejudices and confusing concepts like prototypes.
 But if they give it a chance to really get to learn more about the language, they will find it a very useful and intriguing language.